-Samples were collected from three shallow groundwater wells on and near the site (DW-01, CER Test Well, and DW-02) during the 2021 monitoring event (Figure 3).
-These wells and other offsite wells and surface water locations have been sampled annually as part of the LTHMP since 1972.
+Samples were collected from three shallow groundwater wells on and near the site (DW-01, CER test well, and DW-02) during the annual monitoring event that was completed on May 17, 2022.
+These wells and other offsite wells and surface water locations have been sampled annually as part of the LTHMP since 1972 (Figure 3).
 During this time, landowner names were used to identify some of the sample locations.
-This is not LM's practice, so the sample locations with landowner names where changed (e.g., Cary Weldon House is now DW-01) in the 2020 LTHMP (DOE 2021).
+To remain consistent with LM nomenclature, sample locations containing landowner names were changed in the 2020 LTHMP (DOE 2021).
 This was not a change in the sample location, only a change to the sample identification.
 The LTHMP has historically included 13 locations that are a combination of shallow wells (<200 ft deep) and surface water locations.
-Four of the locations (three surface locations and one shallow well) are within the site boundary.
-The remaining nine locations (three surface locations and six shallow wells) are offsite, with these locations ranging from 2 to 6 miles from SGZ (Figure 3).
-Figure 3 shows the 13 LTHMP sample locations with the new sample identifiers and the shallow wells that were sampled during the 2021 monitoring event.
+Four of the locations (three surface locations and one shallow wells) are within the site boundary.
+The remaining nine locations (three surface locations and six shallow wells) are offsite and range from 2 to 6 miles from the SGZ (Figure 3).
+Figure 3 shows the 13 LTHMP sample locations with the new sample identifiers along with the shallow wells that were sampled during the 2022 monitoring event.